Kirkjufellsfoss waterfall and The Church Mountain

 Duration: 11 hours

-The Snaefellsnes Peninsula Day Tour - Small Group & Local Lunch starts with pick-up at our accommodation in Reykjavík or at one of the bus stops mentioned under “Where the tour starts” at 9:00 am.
-Once the whole group is assembled, we will head to the first stop: Ytri-Tunga beach.
-This place is famous for its seal colony, so we will have the opportunity to see these lovely animals in their natural habitat.
+The Snaefellsnes Peninsula Tour starts with pick-up at our accommodation in Reykjavik or at one of the bus stops mentioned in the "Where the tour starts" section.
+Once the whole group is assembled, we will head to the first stop: Berserkjahraun Lava Fields.
+This place is famous for its sea of black stones, originated by ancient volcanic explosions.

 Kirkjufell Mountain and Kirkjufellfoss Waterfall